frintjs/frint/docs/api/App.md

 Returns a list of child apps, by a specific region.
 Returns all the child apps, irrespective of their region, if no `regionName` is provided.

+### getValidationFunctions()

+Returns a list of validation functions, passed via options to the app, to be used with the Validation service.

+This method attempts to obtain the list from the RootApp's options.
+If not available will try to obtain it from the options of the app calling it.
+Returns undefined in case everything fails.

 ### observeWidgets()

 Returns an observable, that you can subscribe to.
 Emit's a `next` event every time there is a change in the list of registered widgets.